How to get started interpreting your own dreams – in the context of a personal relationship with God.

 Stage 4: REVIEW and learn

 This final stage is often missed, but is the main reason I have grown as a dream interpreter over the years.
 Don’t miss this out!!
+Dream interpretation is a marathon not a sprint, and it is vital to develop a process that enables you to learn from your old dreams.

 It is vital to learn from your old dreams.